poquirion/hpc-genomics-workflow/_episodes/05-variant_calling.md

 ### Align reads to reference genome

 The alignment process consists of choosing an appropriate reference genome to map our reads against and then deciding on an aligner.
-We will use the BWA-MEM algorithm, which is the latest and is generally recommended for high-quality queries as it is faster and more accurate.
+We will use the BWA-MEM algorithm, which is fast and accurate.
+(Note that a big part of the Bioinformatiocian job is to know which tools can be use in what situation...)

 An example of what a `bwa` command looks like is below.
 This command will not run, as we do not have the files `ref_genome.fa`, `input_file_R1.fastq`, or `input_file_R2.fastq`.